Glossary – Gear System Components

 Load Cells – Strain Gauge

 A load cell is a sensor that converts force (nm) into a voltage (volts).
 This allows the load cell to be optimised and calibrated for force input and voltage output.
 PPG supply load cells configured to operate for up shift and downshift operation, this means that the 0-5vdc output is split into half and the load cell is at its neutral/rest position at 2.5vdc allowing the ECU system to determine what is a pull (up) or push (down) on the gear lever.
-Sensors can be supplied for 0-12vdc operations and various force ranges.
-The Load cell we supply is optimised for a centered voltage at 2.5vdc and the force range is selected based on real time tests for the system purchased, so you can be assured the components will work exactly as advised in the field.
+Sensors can be supplied for chassis supply voltages 5vdc-12vdc operations and various force ranges.
+The load cells we supply are optimised for a force range based on real time tests for the system purchased, so you can be assured the components will work exactly as advised in the field.